Full refereed papers

 Please refer to the Poster Presentation Guidelines (PDF 85KB) when developing your poster.

 Completed posters must be delivered to the Tasmanian Institute of Learning & Teaching (TILT) Office in Launceston by Monday 1st December.
-OR, if you are traveling from another campus please ensure you submit your poster to the registration desk before commencement of the conference on 2nd December.
+OR, if you are travelling from another campus please ensure you submit your poster to the registration desk before commencement of the conference on 2nd December.

 Short presentations (CoP members only)